Morrisonville, Illinois: History

-In 1872, Morrisonville became a town.
 There were a few events that led up to this, such as on June 14, 1851, when Thomas Carlin, a former governor of Illinois, paid $1.25 an acre for land that is now Morrisonville, and in the fall of 1869, when Colonel James Morrison laid out the plat for the town.
 Colonel Morrison married Mary Ann Carlin in 1842.
 Mary Ann Carlin's parents were Thomas A. Carlin and Rebecca Huitt Carlin.
 (Thomas Carlin established the town of Carrollton, Illinois, and the town of Carlinville is named in his honor.)

 After Carlin purchased the land, he left it to his daughter, and she left it to her husband, Morrison, and then, when the town was established, it was named after him.
 In fact, on Perrine Street, there is still a house that Colonel Morrison built and lived in with his wife after the town of Morrisonville was established.
 Col. Morrison made an agreement with the railroad company that he would help build a new town if the railroad company would make Morrisonville a regular place to stop.

 Even though the town was named after Morrison, Joseph Poggenpohl built the first house in the Morrisonville area in February 1870.
 Then, in May of the same year, the railroad was laid diagonally through Morrisonville.
 Once the railroad was established, Morrisonville became a regular stopping place for all trains and passengers.
 As soon as this happened, the town grew in population and business.
 After the first resident in the town proper, Richard McLean, built his house, people came here looking for a better living.

 Since 1871, many land additions have been annexed to this town, such as T.F.
 Potts, Perrine, Johnson, Pence, Cloyd, and Shull.
 All of these streets were named after people who loved the land of Morrisonville and wanted to see it grow and prosper.
 Since its founding in 1872, people have found many ways to socialize, learn, live, and make a living in Morrisonville.

-The first Morrisonville picnic was held on August 27, 1923, and it included a parade beginning on Sarpy Street, and marching to the City Park, speakers, a $1.00 prize for the tallest and shortest man, a fat man race (first prize was a sammich), and free movies shown.
+The first Morrisonville picnic was held on August 27, 1923, and it included a parade beginning on Sarpy Street, and marching to the City Park, speakers, a $1.00 prize for the tallest and shortest man, a fat man race, and free movies shown.
 Many people attended the event, as they still do today.
 It also includes the world's largest bull frog jumping contest.